ballesterus/UPhO/README.md

 # UPhO

 UPhO find orthologs with and without inparalogs from input gene family trees.
-Reter to the Documentation.pdf for instructions on usage installation and dependencies.
+Refer to the Documentation.pdf for instructions on usage installation and dependencies.
 Type UPhO.py -h for help.

 The only input requierement for UPhO is a tree (or trees) in newick format in which the leaves are named with a species idenfifier, a field separator, and sequence identifier.
 By defauul the field separator is the charateer "|"  but custom delimiters can be defined.
 Examples of trees to test UPhO are provided in the  TestData folder.